platformsh/platformsh-docs/docs/src/languages/php/fpm.md

       6 131072
 ```

+In the above output:

-This indicates that the majority of requests (4800) used 2048 KB of memory.
+- The majority of requests (4800) peaked at 2048 KB of memory,
-In this case that's likely application caching at work.
+  likely thanks to application caching.
-Most requests used up to around 10 MB of memory, while a few used as much as 18 MB and a very few (6 requests) peaked at 131 MB.
+- Most other requests (3206) used up to around 10 MB of memory.
-(In this example those are probably cache clears.)
+- 758 requests used more than 10 MB and up to around 18 MB of memory.
+- Only 6 requests peaked at 131 MB of memory,
+  likely due to cache clears.

-A conservative approach would suggest an average request memory of 16 MB should be sufficient.
+In such a situation, you might want to remain cautious and set an average request memory of 16 MB.
-A more aggressive stance would suggest 10 MB.
+A more aggressive approach might be for you to set an average request memory of 10 MB instead.
-The more aggressive approach would potentially allow for more concurrent requests at the risk of some requests needing to use swap memory, thus slowing them down.
+Note that, with the more aggressive approach, there is a risk of allowing more concurrent requests
+and needing to use swap memory.
+This can result in latencies.

+For further help in estimating your optimal average request memory,
+you can use the [log analyzer tool for Platform.sh](https://github.com/pixelant/platformsh-analytics)
+from the web agency [Pixelant](https://www.pixelant.net/).
-The web agency [Pixelant](https://www.pixelant.net/) has also published a [log analyzer tool for Platform.sh](https://github.com/pixelant/platformsh-analytics) that offers a better visualization of access logs to determine how much memory requests are using on average.
+This tool offers a better visualization of access logs to determine how much memory requests use on average.
-It also offers additional insights into the operation of your site that can suggest places to further optimize your configuration and provide guidance on when it's time to increase your plan size.
+It also offers additional insights into the operation of your site.
+These can help further optimize your configuration
+and provide guidance on when to increase your plan size.
-(Please note that this tool is maintained by a 3rd party, not by Platform.sh.)
+Note that this tool is maintained by a third party, not by Platform.sh.

-{{< note >}}
-If you are running on PHP 5.x then don't bother adjusting the worker memory usage until you upgrade to PHP 7.x.
-PHP 7 is vastly more memory efficient than PHP 5 and you will likely need less than half as much memory per process under PHP 7.
-{{< /note >}}
+For information on how to set an average request memory, see how to [adjust default assumptions](./fpm.md#adjust-default-assumptions).